dclive/SurfaceLaptopGo/README.md

 1. Tested with 12.6.1.
 2. USB Mapping put back in place.
 Now sleep/wake works and after sleep, brightness is back and looks good!
 Big improvement.
 Overall,  a much better experience.
 Get v1.01!

+For the moment, Ventura (MacOS v13.x) is not recommended, as some issues have been seen with BigSurface.kext in Ventura.
+Please hold off updating until the issues are resolved.
+For more details on the issue, read https://github.com/Xiashangning/BigSurface/issues/48